olincollege/SoftSysShell/reports/report.md

 ### **Forking:**

 The key new thing that we learned from this project was understanding forking.
 Essentially, when entering a command in a shell process, the command shouldn't be run in the current process since an incorrect command would crash the shell and isolation of processes is always desirable.
 Therefore, we create a *copy* of the current process, called a `fork`.
-The command is executed in this copy (called the 'child process'), and once it's done executing, the program exits the copy and returns to the original process (called the 'parent process').
+The command is executed in this copy (called the 'child process'), and once it's done executing, the program exits the child process and returns to the original process (called the 'parent process').

 Note that *not all commands are executed in the fork*.
 This includes `cd` and `history`, and these will be discussed shortly.